huynguy-db/arcion-docs/content/docs/references/type-2-cdc.md

 - `EXTRACTION_TIMESTAMP`: Time when Replicant detects the DML from logs.
 - `OPERATION_TYPE`: Type of the operation (INSERT, UPDATE, or DELETE).

-You must enable *enable full row logging* in the source to use Type-2 CDC.
+You *must enable full row logging* in the source to use Type-2 CDC.

 ## Limitations
 Support for Type-2 CDC possesses the following limitations: